alex78160/bypassCloudflareBotProtection/README.md

 Once this is done, the clearance cookie is stored in a file and can be used in curl requests to behave like a browser.

+Note that the headers passed to curl requests (-H) come from browser requests and they might not all be required.